 Fish that work well with Angelfish are no smaller than two inches and no more than ten inches at adult size.
 Fish smaller than two inches will be bullied or eaten, and fish bigger than 10 inches could bully the Angelfish.

 While Angelfish are one of the most peaceful of the Cichlid family, that does not mean they aren’t aggressive.
-Angelfish will have no remorse in bullying particularly timid fish.
+Angelfish will have no remorse for bullying particularly timid fish.
 However, they are susceptible to becoming the victim themselves if bullied.
 Therefore, aggressive fish do not pair well with Angelfish.